TheMandolinian/HashHelix-Ledger/README.md

 ### ✔️ Fixes structure
 Your previous section had line-break issues; this corrects formatting.

----

-# 👉 Next Step

-If the README is patched, just say:

-**“next”**

-and I’ll give you **Step 18 — the Whitepaper v1.9.4 text block**, ready to paste into the whitepaper without editing.

 ⭐ **Why HashHelix Matters**

 HashHelix excels at one thing above all: